 Finding cheap flights to anywhere is easy and won’t take you hours to search for.
 Here’s how to find the best deals:

-Every year I try to fly back home to Canada from Germany in July – aka high season and one of the worst possible times to find a cheap flight.
+Every year I try to fly back home to Canada from Germany in July – aka high season and one of the worst possible times to find the cheapest flight.
 I used to spend hours trying to search for any kind of deal, then weighing the cons; is it worth flying an extra 8 hours with 2 extra stops to save $300?

 I’ve wised up over the years and with these 9 travel tips, I’ve saved thousands on airfare, often saving as much as $500 on a single flight!
 Check them out: